Lightning-AI/lightning-thunder/README.md

 ```

 ### Benchmarking HF models

-In `examples/quickstart/hf_benchmarks.py` you can get an idea of how to benchmark a model for text generation, a forward pass with loss calculation, a forward pass with loss calculation and a full forward+backward pass.
+The script `examples/quickstart/hf_benchmarks.py` demonstrates how to benchmark a model for text generation, forward pass, forward pass with loss, and a full forward + backward computation.

-On an H100, with `torch=2.7.0` and `nvfuser-cu126-torch27`, for `deepseek-ai/DeepSeek-R1-Distill-Llama-1.5B` the speedups using either NVFuser or torch.compile executors withing `thunder` are:
+On an H100 with torch=2.7.0 and nvfuser-cu126-torch27, running deepseek-ai/DeepSeek-R1-Distill-Llama-1.5B, the thunder executors (NVFuser and torch.compile) achieve the following speedups:

 ```
 Text generation: